Job seekers should visit www.APSjobs.gov.au and contact the agency advertising the vacancy for more information.

 - Please be aware and consider your privacy as not all emails may not be secure.
 You should only provide information that will assist us to answer your enquiry.
 No confidential or sensitive information is required.

 Advice on employment legislation and policy matters is available to HR practitioners and senior executives in central offices of APS agencies.
-Find information at Index to information for managers or contact staffingpolicy [at] apsc.gov.au if needed for matters including:
+Locate information at Index to information for managers or contact staffingpolicy [at] apsc.gov.au if needed for matters including:

 - recruitment and selection - SES and non-SES